Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 &nbsp;

-For improvisation and blues, you can check ou this <a class="secondary-a" href="https://leedsharmonica.uk/resources/chorus-forms/Chorus-Forms.pdf"> document </a> from Leeds Harmonica.
+For improvisation and blues, you can check out this <a class="secondary-a" href="https://leedsharmonica.uk/resources/chorus-forms/Chorus-Forms.pdf"> document </a> from Leeds Harmonica.
 I like his style of writing.

 &nbsp;